 Read the Frequently Asked Questions about the Clydesdale and Yorkshire Bank Legal Group Action

-You will at no point be asked to contribute anything to the funding of the legal action.
-In the event the claim is successful, either at trial or the Bank settles beforehand, you will receive a 55% share of the net settlement, increasing to 65% if the total amount recovered exceeds £375 million.
+The Group Action is strictly no win, no fee.
+In the event the claim is successful, you will receive a 55% share of the net settlement.
+You will, however, receive 65% if the total amount recovered exceeds £375 million.
 If the claim is not successful, you will not pay us a penny.
-As each day passes, more and more businesses are signing up to the Group Action so there is every likelihood that the total claim value will exceed £375 million increases.
+As more businesses sign up, the likelihood that the total claim value will exceed £375 million increases.
 So far, almost 2,000 businesses have already signed up and more are joining every day.

-If the Group Action proceeds to trial, it is expected the hearing would commence in the latter part of 2020.
+If we proceed to trial, we expect the hearing will commence in the latter part of 2020.
 However, it is possible that the claim may be settled at any point prior to the trial commencing.
 The first claim form was submitted on 2nd May 2019 and the banks have 28 days to present initial defence and disclose documents.
 The bank is likely to request an extension.

-Yes, we are still potentially able to help companies that have been dissolved, or are currently in administration.
-The claim lies with the legal entity, so as part of joining the Group Action you would also need to reinstate the company which the Group Action is able to do on your behalf.
+Yes, we will still potentially be able to help companies that have been dissolved, or are currently in administration.
+The claim lies with the legal entity, so you will therefore need to reinstate the company if you wish to join.
+We can do this on your behalf.

-It is also possible that if it can be identified that the actions of Clydesdale or Yorkshire Bank caused the business to file for bankruptcy, then a significant consequential loss claim may be possible, as well as the direct losses as a result of taking the Fixed Rate Business Loan.
-It is anticipated that some of these consequential loss claims will run into hundreds of thousands of pounds.
+If it can be identified that the actions of Clydesdale or Yorkshire Bank caused the business to file for bankruptcy, then a significant consequential loss claim may be possible, alongside the direct losses as a result of taking the Fixed Rate Business Loan.
+We anticipate that some of these consequential loss claims could run into hundreds of thousands of pounds.

 Will joining the Group Action adversely affect my relationship with Clydesdale or Yorkshire Bank?

-Some potential claimants who are continuing to Bank with Clydesdale or Yorkshire Bank have understandably expressed concern that joining a Group Action against their bank may have a negative impact on their relationship with their bank.
-RGL has however discussed this issue with the All Party Parliamentary Group on Fair Business Banking (APPG).
-It is also a duty of a lender to Treat Customers Fairly, and it would be a serious breach of this requirement if they were to treat a customer differently if they have raised a legitimate grievance.
+We know that some potential claimants who are continuing to bank with Clydesdale or Yorkshire Bank have concerns that joining a Group Action against their bank may have a negative impact on their relationship.
+RGL has discussed this issue with the All Party Parliamentary Group on Fair Business Banking (APPG).
+The lender has a duty to treat customers fairly, and it would be a serious breach of this requirement if they were to treat a customer differently if they have raised a legitimate grievance.
 If you have any concerns, RGL has pulled together a recommended course of action.

 - Whether you paid break costs on the loan

-Generally speaking, if successful, these claims are worth tens, if not hundreds of thousands of pounds.
-For some business, the claim value will run into multi-millions of pounds.
+Generally speaking, we expect that if successful, these claims could be worth tens, if not hundreds of thousands of pounds.
+It is possible that some claims could run into multi-millions.

 How much work is involved once I join the Group Action?

-Joining the Group Action is easy.
-We just need you to sign and return the Claims Management Agreement (CMA).
+It’s easy to join the Group Action.
+You just need to sign and return a Claims Management Agreement (CMA).
 Once we receive this, we will undertake a quick check to make sure that you have a Fixed Rate Business Loan (it needs to be fixed or the interest needs to be structured in some way).
 At a later point in time, we will need to assess your ‘Particulars of Claim’ to be included on the claim form, but generally we will keep your involvement to the minimum possible.